WHERNTO: wellnes erudite righton

 3.6 Miller-Dieker Syndrome (MDS) Root Cause

-- Discovery: Human brain organoids identified the root cause of Miller-Dieker Syndrome as early neural stem cell death and severe division defects in “outer radial glia.”
+- Discovery: Human brain organoids derived from MDS patient cells identified the root cause of Miller-Dieker Syndrome as early neural stem cell death and severe division defects in “outer radial glia”.

 - Validation: Time-lapse imaging of patient-derived organoids showed that these specific glia cells—which are entirely absent in mouse models—failed to divide properly.

-- Impact: Solves a long-standing mystery in rare neurodevelopmental disease that was impossible to investigate using traditional rodent models.
+- Impact: Solves a long-standing mystery in rare neurodevelopmental disease that was impossible to investigate using traditional rodent models and proves that patient-derived organoids can bridge the gap between animal models and human pathophysiology.

 3.7 IGF-1 Dependency in Lung Cancer Subtypes

-- Discovery: A library of 40 SCLC organoid lines revealed that non-neuroendocrine small cell lung cancer (SCLC) depends on the IGF-1 signaling axis for growth.
+- Discovery: A comprehensive library of 40 SCLC organoid lines revealed that non-neuroendocrine small cell lung cancer (SCLC) depends on the insulin-like growth factor 1 (IGF-1) signaling axis for growth.

 - Validation: Genetic ablation of TP53 and RB1 in human alveolar organoids replicated this dependency, and IGF1R inhibitors were shown to effectively suppress growth in patient-derived models.

-- Impact: Validates IGF1R inhibition as a promising new therapeutic strategy for a specific, treatment-resistant patient population.
+- Impact: Identifies IGF1R inhibition as a promising new therapeutic strategy for a specific, treatment-resistant patient population.

 4. In Silico Modeling, PBPK, and Computational Methods